Sulam: Ottoman period

+In 1517 the village was incorporated into the Ottoman Empire with the rest of Palestine.
+During the 16th and 17th centuries, Sulam belonged to the Turabay Emirate (1517–1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

-During the Ottoman period, Sulam was listed in the tax registers of 1596 as being in the nahiya of Jinin in the liwa of Lajjun, with a population of 26 Muslim families.
+Sulam was listed in the tax registers of 1596 as being in the nahiya of Jinin in the liwa of Lajjun, with a population of 26 Muslim families.
 The villagers paid a fixed tax rate of 25% on various agricultural products, including wheat, barley, summecrops, goats and beehives in addition to"occasional revenues"; a total of 8,500 akçe.

 The 2006 trial excavation unearthed building remains from the Ottoman period: from the early phase (17th–18th centuries) mainly potsherds, but from the later phase (the beginning of the 19th century) a stone-paved open area yielding, apart from potsherds, a large number of animal bones, indicating an animal-related activity.

 Pierre Jacotin named the village Soulin on his map from 1799.
 Edward Robinson and Eli Smith, who visited the village in 1838, describe it as "small and dirty" and its inhabitants as "civil and friendly."
 They also recount being approached by the Wely of Duhy who offered to take them to the shrine on the mountain, which he said was often visited by monks.

+In 1870–1871 an Ottoman census listed the village in the nahiya (sub-district) of Shafa al-Shamali.
 In 1882 the PEF's Survey of Western Palestine (SWP) describes Sulam as, "a large village, standing on a slope near the foot of Jebel ed Duhy ["Mountain of Duhy"]".
 It further notes that part of the village was built of stone, and that to the west there were shady gardens of lemon-trees.
 A perennial spring in the west collected in a stone trough was said to have good supply of clear water in September, 1872.
 What was described as a suburb of mud hovels ran southwards out from the village.